 Please read our safety information and keep your experience safe and enjoyable

-Using the BBC micro:bit is fun and simple but like with any electronic device, a little bit of care and caution will ensure you and your micro:bit will stay fit and healthy.
+Using the BBC micro:bit is fun and simple but, as you can see, it’s an open board with all the electrical parts on display.
+It’s been specifically designed this way but this does mean there’s a small risk that the parts can be damaged and even overheat.
+However a little bit of care and caution will ensure you and your micro:bit will stay fit and healthy.

 Please read these instructions carefully!